6 – 23 December 2017

 Kim’s paintings also showcase his unique use of colours, with most of them consisting of multiple thin overlapping layers of monochromatic colour schemes, with subtle traces of gold or silver.
 Due to this “interference of colour” underlining each work, their colours and tonality change according to the position and angle of the viewer.
 The many pieces of paperboard that protrude the physical space oscillate across multi-toned surface, stimulating the duality in perspective: light and dark, indentations and protrusions, concentration and dispersion.

-This exhibition will present Kim Chanil’s selected paintings from 2005 to his most recent works.
+This exhibition will present Kim Chanil’s selected works from his Line series.

 About the Artist